Community walks in Bwindi

 Other activities in Bwindi

-Gorilla trekking: Gorilla trekking is the major activity done in Bwindi impenetrable forest national park.
+Gorilla trekking activities in Bwindi: Gorilla trekking is the major activity done in Bwindi impenetrable forest national park.
 The park is home to over 19 mountain gorilla families that are seen in four gorilla trekking regions Nkuringo, Buhoma, Rushaga and Ruhija.
 Gorilla trekking in Bwindi is done by those that have gorilla trekking permits from Uganda Wildlife Authority and they must present them at the briefing point in the morning.

 Trekking Bwindi mountain gorillas start early in the morning with a briefing at all the sector headquarters.
 Trekkers are checked, grouped, allocated gorilla families to trek, and given armed ranger guides to lead them into the jungle.
 To find a mountain gorilla family can take 2-7 hours in this park and the moment the gorilla family is spotted, armed ranger guides give trekkers 1 hour to be around the members.

-Gorilla habituation: Gorilla habituation is an activity that gives travelers a chance to be around mountain gorillas for 4 hours and be part of the activities that make these apes get used to human presence around them.
+Gorilla habituation activities in Bwindi: Gorilla habituation is an activity that gives travelers a chance to be around mountain gorillas for 4 hours and be part of the activities that make these apes get used to human presence around them.
 Just like gorilla trekking, gorilla habituation starts early in the morning at the headquarters of Nkuringo and Rushaga with a briefing, and then armed ranger guides are joined by researchers and conservations to love with you to the jungle.

 Birds of Bwindi include southern pochard, palm nut vulture, hammer kop, little grebe, olive pigeon, red-eyed dove, great blue turaco, African jacana, black crake, scaly francolin, yellow bill, black swift, klass cuckoo, white brow3ed coucal, black swift, crowned hornbill, giant kingfisher, grey throated barbet, malachite kingfisher, lesser honeyguide and brown eared woodpecker among others.